DRL-CASIA/ABCP/README.md

 ## Detection Datasets for ABCP

+YOLOv3 is adopted to illustrate the performance of our proposed ABCP framework.
 These three datasets are collected for the evaluation of ABCP.

 ### The UCSD dataset